July 30, 2020 – 6:00 pm

-Music at the Frist: Mandolin Master Mike Compton in solo performance
+Music at the Frist: Mandolin Master Mike Compton -- CANCELED

 Mandolin Magazine calls him a player with "a worldwide reputation as one of the modern masters of bluegrass mandolin...one of the most recognizable and respected mandolin voices anywhere".
 He's Mike Compton--Grammy and International Bluegrass Music Association award-winning recording artist; solo, duo and band performer; and as passionate a teacher and advocate for the mandolin as you're ever likely to find.
 The New York Times calls Compton, "a new bluegrass instrumental hero."